MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 * was the response helpful?
 * was the response what you expected?

+Here are a few ideas for prompts, but please use your own ideas also.
+* Explain a section 42 notice under the leasehold reform Housing & Development act of 1993.
+* Create a 5 step plan for the NHS to handle the next pandemic.
+* Explain to me like I am a five year old what the NHS does.
+* If 3x + 4 = 19, what is x?
+Explain your reasoning
+* How do I switch off sharing to OneDrive folders?
+* Generate 10 geography questions suitable for a pub quiz.
+* Tell me briefly about the Alamo.
+* How can I turn off shopping and adverts in Microsoft Edge?
+* Please read the text in the attached image (_note: you will need to attach an image file - ensure that it includes nothing confidential)

 ### Task 2
 Continue the conversation and provide a follow up prompt, with more specific details and/or a clarification or extension of your original question.
 Consider:
 * does this improve the AI tool's response?